Wrelks-Quantum/wrelks.github.io/_posts/2021-2-2-minecraft-challenge-plugins.markdown

 <!--
 # Fast Mobs

 Another plugin to further test your skill.
-Fast Mobs adds a various number of new changes
+Fast Mobs adds a various number of new changes, similarly to what you could expect in that of a Dream/GeorgeNotFound/Sapnap challenge video.

-* Every mob is given speed **five**, making every mob in the game faster than the player
+* All mobs are given speed multipliers, making every mob faster then the player
-* Mobs are given damage buffs
+* All mobs are given damage buffs
 * Zombies have a **100%** chance to spawn with an Iron Chestplate and Iron Sword
-    * Zombies have a **100%** chance to drop their Iron Chestplates
+    * Zombies have a **100%** chance to drop their Iron Chestplate
-* Creeper Explosions are buffed-->
+* Creeper Explosions are slightly buffed-->